-In honor of National Cancer Research Month, we sat down with one of our advocates, Rebecca Timlin-Scalera, who is also the founder of a non-profit foundation “The Cancer Couch” to discuss the importance of research for metastatic breast cancer.
+We sat down with one of our advocates, Rebecca Timlin-Scalera, who is also the founder of a non-profit foundation “The Cancer Couch” to discuss the importance of research for metastatic breast cancer.
 Her foundation exclusively funds research for metastatic breast cancer (MBC) and to date, in just three years, The Cancer Couch has put well over 2 million dollars into MBC research.
 Hear what she had to say.

 Why is metastatic breast cancer research important?

 Stage IV is the only stage of breast cancer that is not able to be cured.
 The focus has always been on the earlier stages, so we have decades to catch up on for stage IV, or metastatic breast cancer (MBC).
 For 70% of early-stage breast cancer patients, the treatments are successful and the cancer doesn’t come back, but for 30% of those diagnosed at an early stage, their cancer does metastasize to MBC - and then it is terminal.
 Many early-stage patients do not even know this or that there is no cure once breast cancer metastasizes.
 Despite a large number of early-stage patients (30%) who will metastasize and the 6-10% diagnosed with stage IV from the beginning.
 MBC/stage IV has been woefully ignored and underfunded for decades.
 When we hear that the death rate among breast cancer patients has dropped by 40% since the 1980s - this is amongst early-stage patients.1